Superbelko/ocr-test/readme.md

 ## Installation

-In order to work this script requires that your machine has Python 3, OpenCV and Tesseract installed.
+In order to work this script requires that your machine has Python 3.6 or newer, OpenCV and Tesseract installed.

 On Linux (and Mac?) these can be obtained from your OS package manager.